thepeterstone/docs/pages/doc/proxies_installing.md

 2. Click **Integrations** and click Kubernetes.
 3. Click the **Setup** tab and follow the instructions to deploy a Wavefront proxy in Kubernetes and deploy Wavefront Collector for Kubernetes.

-Depending on your environment, you might have to [customize proxy settings](proxies_configuring.html#configuring-a-proxy-in-a-container) for best performance.
+Depending on your environment, you might have to [customize proxy settings](proxies_configuring.html#configuring-a-proxy-in-a-container) for best performance.--->

 ### Scripted Proxy Installation

+You can install a proxy using CLI or package install.
+Here's an overview with links:

-In Linux hosts, you can use the [Wavefront CLI](wavefront_cli.html) to install the Wavefront proxy and to perform certain management tasks.
+* On Linux hosts, you can use the **[Wavefront CLI](wavefront_cli.html)** to install the Wavefront proxy and to perform certain management tasks.

-In Mac and Linux hosts, you can select the integration for the host and run only the command that installs the proxy, not the command that installs the Telegraf agent.
+* In Mac and Linux hosts, you can select the **integration for the host** and run only the command that installs the proxy, not the command that installs the Telegraf agent.

-[Installing a proxy manually](proxies_manual_install.html) gives steps for performing package installs, including installation on hosts with limited network connectivity.
+* To perform a **package install**, see [Installing a Proxy manually](proxies_manual_install.html).
+That page includes custom installation instructions for hosts with limited network connectivity.

 <a name="restart"></a>